citp/privacy-policy-historical/m/mo/mot/motivators.com.md

 When an order is placed, you will receive an email order acknowledgement.
 We reveal only the last 5 digits of the card when confirming the order. ** Please do not email us credit card number information, as email is not secure.** If you do not feel comfortable entering your credit card information over the internet, please call 1-800-525-9600 and one of our representatives will be happy to help you.

-When you register with our website you will receive updates on our new products and services.
+When you register with our website, place an order, request a sample, or generate a quote, you will receive updates on our new products and services via email.
 If you wish to be removed from this list, please send an email to [privacy@motivators.com](mailto:privacy@motivators.com).

 You may also receive periodic mailings (i.e. catalogs, flyers).
 If you wish to be removed from this mailing list, please send an email to [privacy@motivators.com](mailto:privacy@motivators.com)